Do You Capitalize Work Titles

 When to Capitalize Job Titles

 The general rule is to capitalize a job title when it appears before a person's name and is used as part of the person's formal name or title.
 Think of it as part of the proper noun.
-However, when the title is used after the name or in a general sense, it is usually not capitalized.
+That said, when the title is used after the name or in a general sense, it is usually not capitalized.

 Examples: